cgonzalezp91/NodeMail/README.md

 const args = require('args')
 ```

-You can see more about them i their respective documentations
+You can see more about them in their respective documentations
  * [chalk](https://www.npmjs.com/package/chalk)
  * [clear](https://www.npmjs.com/package/clear)
  * [figlet](https://www.npmjs.com/package/figlet)